developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/barcode/index.md

 #### Callback Parameters
 After scanning multi-barcode data using `EB.Barcode.enable({}, callback)` method, barcode data is returned as an array of tokenized hash data.
 The tokenized data is differentiated from other barcode data using `isMULTIBARCODEData` callback parameter.
 The following callback parameters are defined to retrieve MULTIBARCODE decoded data in the callback method:

-`isMULTIBARCODEData` - determines whether the scanned data is `MULTI_BARCODE` decoded data.
+`isMULTIBARCODEData` - determines whether the data is from a `MULTI_BARCODE` scan.

-`MULTIBARCODETokenizedData` - contains an array of tokenized data received after processing the MULTIBARCODE data (applies only to `MULTI_BARCODE` decoding).
+`MULTIBARCODETokenizedData` - an array of tokenized data received after processing the MULTIBARCODE data (applies only to `MULTI_BARCODE` decoding).

 `data` - returns the scanned data.